ChiaT27/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-GA for the travelling salesman problem with a randomly generated route
+GA for the travelling salesman problem with randomly generated routes